Mature Masculine

 Fertility

 This is the Provider at maturity.
-The Mature Provider knows true abundance comes not from hoarding but from creating conditions where life multiplies.
+The Mature Provider knows true abundance comes not from hoarding but from creating conditions where life thrives.
 His fertility extends beyond biology—he is generative in work, relationships, community, and creative expression.

 Fertility and the Provider